IBMStreams/sample.edge-mnist-notebook/README.md

 ### 4. Observe Running System
-Once both applications are up and running, the micro-edge application will be sending occasional aggregate performance and prediction metrics up to the metro-edge application, along with images which it had difficulty predicting (that is, the prediction confidence was low for all possible predictions).
+Once both applications are up and running, the micro-edge application will be sending occasional aggregate performance and prediction metrics up to the metro-edge application, along with images which it had difficulty predicting (that is, the prediction confidence was low for all possible options).
 While the metro-edge application could perform some additional analytics or action on those images and metrics, across all instances of the micro-edge application, the current metro-edge application just aggregates them and exposes them as Streams Views so that local notebooks can perform interactive analysis of the current behavior.
 The `render-metro-views` notebook is an example of this.